 A: Peer support is provided confidentially to both clients and their family members in separate peer support relationships.
 Notes taken by peer support specialists during peer support sessions are not clinical.
 In the case of individual peer support, notes are taken collaboratively with the client and not shared with the care team, with other staff, or physicians.

-Collaborative note-taking between a peer supporter and a family member is meant to demonstrate the use of the program.
+There is no collaborative note taking between a family peer supporter and a family member, however, information is gathered to demonstrate the use of the program.
 We keep track of the number of people using the service and do not identify those seeking peer support.
-In addition, family peer supporters may ask family members for feedback on the service they receive, while maintaining confidentiality.
+In addition, on a periodic basis, family peer supporters may ask family members for feedback on the service they receive, while maintaining confidentiality.

 A: Family members strive to recover from the emotional turmoil, grief and/or fatigue that may result from supporting someone with mental health challenges.
 The family member’s path to their own wellness is likely to be enhanced by a better understanding of their loved one’s illness and through the development of coping skills.
 Greater confidence, acceptance of the situation, and having hope for their loved one will help them to be more effective caregivers and supporters, while also helping them to sustain their own wellbeing.